Custom AI Development: Cost, ROI, Process (2026 Guide)

 Every project starts with a clear problem definition.
 Omdena works closely with stakeholders to identify the real user, the job-to-be-done, and the ways a system could fail.
 Operational constraints, ethical risks, and success criteria are addressed early, before any technical decisions are locked in.

-Nexus also matches the top talent from its database of 30,000+ AI engineers and help project owners assign a team based on project requirements.
+Umaku also matches the top talent from its database of 30,000+ AI engineers and helps project owners assign a team based on project requirements.

 Step 2: Data Readiness and Governance Baseline